 Katie Lacy is the clinical lead for the melanoma unit.
-She also runs a specialist dedicated clinic for patients with multiple moles who are at high risk of developing melanoma and has extensive experience of the use of mole mapping and dermoscopy in order to identify suspicious skin lesions requiring removal.
+She also runs a specialist clinic for people with multiple moles who are at high risk of developing melanoma.

-She does a joint skin cancer genetics clinic for patients who have had multiple melanomas and their families in addition to other genetic conditions affecting the skin in adults.
+She does a joint skin cancer genetics clinic for people who have had multiple melanomas and their families in addition to other genetic conditions affecting the skin in adults.

 Education and training

 - Fellowship of the Royal College of Physicians (FRCP), 2012

 - Honorary senior lectureship awarded King's College London, 2010

 - Completion of specialist training in dermatology, 2008

 - PhD immunology, University College London, 2007